Bulletin

 C: In the name of the Father and of the Son and of the Holy Spirit.
 Amen.

-P: Almighty God in His mercy sent Jesus into our world to be our great High Priest, who came to serve and offer His life as a ransom for us.
-Christ died and is risen for you.
-As a called and ordained servant of Christ and by His authority, I therefore forgive you all your sins in the name of the Father and of the ✠ Son and of the Holy Spirit.
+P: As you believe, so let it be.
+As a called and ordained servant Christ and by His authority, I therefore forgive you all your sins in the name of the Father and of the ✠ Son and of the Holy Spirit.

 Prayer of the Day